Toronto Firefighters Rescue People From Vehicles Amid Flooding; Thousands Without Power After Heavy Rain

 0:00

 At least 14 people were rescued by the Toronto Fire Services (TFS) on city roads, including from their vehicles.
-The fire service said one person was rescued from inside their vehicle, and another from the roof of a car.
+The fire service said one person was rescued from inside a vehicle, and another from the roof of a car.

-“TFS has been responding to an extremely high number of rescues related to flooding and elevator entrapments,” The TFS said in a post on X.
+“TFS has been responding to an extremely high number of rescues related to flooding and elevator entrapments,” the TFS said in a post on X.

 The Don Valley Parkway, which connects the northern part of the city into the downtown area, was closed due to flooding, Toronto Police said, as was Lakeshore Boulevard, which runs along Lake Ontario.
 Many cars have been stranded on the road, with some of them partially submerged in water.

-Hydro One is asking its clients to avoid calling their dispatch centre or reporting outages online to help keep lines open for public safety hazards and emergencies.
 Toronto Mayor Olivia Chow told reporters at a press conference that Toronto Emergency Management (TEM) is monitoring the situation and that emergency services have not been impacted so far.

-The Toronto and Region Conservation Authority (TRCA) said that “extremely heavy rain” was forecasted for the City of Toronto, Vaughan, Richmond Hill, Markham, Mississauga, Brampton, Halton Hills–Milton.
+The Toronto and Region Conservation Authority (TRCA) said that “extremely heavy rain” was forecasted for the City of Toronto, Vaughan, Richmond Hill, Markham, Mississauga, Brampton, and Halton Hills–Milton.

 “Some of TRCA watersheds have already received 10-70mm of rain over the 3 hours.
 As a result, some low-lying areas have been flooded,” the TRCA said.